mskcc/Waltz/README.md

 #### Collect genotypes across multiple samples

 Run aggregate-genotypes.sh script in the folder where the -genotypes.maf files are present to collect genotyping information across multiple samples.
-This output is a genotypes.maf file.
+The output is a genotypes.maf file.